 SpringHill Suites by Marriott Pittsburgh North Shore This 3-star hotel provides guestrooms with a flat-screen cable TV, an en suite bathroom with free toiletries.
 It has an indoor pool, a fitness center, a 24-hour market, a hot breakfast buffet, and free wifi.🔍FIND BEST HOTELS IN NORTH SHORE

 The vibrant Strip District is immediately north of Downtown Pittsburgh.
-Once a bustling warehouse district on the southern bank of the Allegheny River, many of those warehouses have since been converted into trendy events venues.
+Once a bustling warehouse district on the southern bank of the Allegheny River, many of those warehouses has since been converted into trendy events venues.

 The Strip District is an area that is always bustling with life.
 Whether day or night, there is always plenty of fun to be had here.

 During the day, visitors can spend their time browsing the various food markets and independent boutiques.
-The converted warehouses host numerous art galleries and antiques emporiums.
+The converted warehouses host numerous art galleries and antique emporiums.
 If you are looking to pick up some unique souvenirs then you should definitely visit the Strip District.

-Foodies in particular will love this area.
+Foodies, in particular, will love this area.
 There are so many fabulous independent eateries to try, you’re sure to find plenty to suit your palate.
-You will be hard pressed to choose between the numerous delicious restaurants.
+You will be hard-pressed to choose between the numerous delicious restaurants.